-- 1. Fair Veterinarians are available/ on call for the entire week of the fair. - 2.
-If a Veterinarian is need for a 4-H/FFA animal on exhibit at the fair, you can register your request at the Fair Office and if necessary, a vet will be contacted. - 3.
-Veterinarian exam of an animal is free of charge, any treatment expenses will be charged to the exhibitor. - 4.
-Only an assigned fair veterinarians can authorize release of an animal early and any animal leaving early is required to have a signed animal early release form.
+- Fair Veterinarians are available/on call for the entire week of the fair. - If a veterinarian is need for a 4-H/FFA animal on exhibit at the fair, you can register your request at the Fair Office and if necessary, a vet will be contacted. - Veterinarian exam of an animal is free of charge, any treatment expenses will be charged to the exhibitor. - 4.
+Only an assigned fair veterinarian can authorize release of an animal early and any animal leaving early is required to have a signed animal early release form.

-The Rock County 4-H Fair Board of Directors acknowledges and thanks the ROCK VALLEY VETERINARY MEDICAL ASSOCIATION And their veterinarians assigned to serve our Fair each year.
+The Rock County 4-H Fair Board of Directors acknowledges and thanks the ROCK VALLEY VETERINARY MEDICAL ASSOCIATION

+And their veterinarians assigned to serve our Fair each year.

 Rock County 4-H Fair Master Showman

-Sponsored by Compeer Financial Sunday, July 31, 2022 at 2:30 Stock Pavilion
+Sponsored by Compeer Financial Sunday, July 30, 2023, at 2:30 Stock Pavilion